Easy Way to Cook Frozen Green Beans – Affordable, Tasty Veggies

 Notes

-Instead of lemon pepper finishing salt, try lemon herb seasoning, Italian Seasoning, Parmesan cheese, cajun seasoning or nutritional yeast with green beans.
+*Try other seasoning like seasoned finishing salt, lemon herb seasoning, Italian Seasoning, Parmesan cheese, Cajun seasoning or nutritional yeast with green beans.

-Garnish with toasted sliced almonds, green onions or parsley.
+Garnish with toasted sliced almonds, hot pepper flakes, green onions or parsley.

 Tried this recipe?Mention @GetGettyS or tag #GetGettyS